infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

         * Applied games could be combined with patient-tailored tools to assess a patient’s wellbeing in dedicated e-health platforms to deliver personalized interventions

 # Play Therapy
+- This section is primarily taken from two papers, one on evidence based play therapy[^6] and another one that describes therapeutic interventions in children through play[^7].

+## What is play therapy?

+- As described in a paper on evidence-based play therapy[^6], Founded in 1982, the Association for Play Therapy (APT) formed to develop and promote play therapy as a separate and distinct psychotherapy modality for treatment.
+- Play therapy is a form of therapy used primarily for children.
+That’s because children may not be able to process their own emotions or articulate problems to parents or other adults.
+- Although people of all ages can benefit from play therapy, it’s typically used with children between the ages of 3 and 12.
+- Play therapy may be helpful in a variety of circumstances, such as:
+	- facing medical procedures, chronic illness, or palliative care
+	- developmental delay or learning disabilities
+	- problem behaviors in school
+	- aggressive or angry behavior
+	- family issues, like divorce, separation, or death of a close family member
+	- natural disasters or traumatic events
+	- domestic violence, abuse, or neglect
+	- anxiety, depression, grief
+	- eating and toileting disorders
+	- attention deficit hyperactivity disorder (ADHD)
+	- autism spectrum disorder (ASD)

+## How does play therapy work?
+- There’s a bit of a communication gap between children and adults.
+Depending on age and stage of development, children simply don’t have the language skills of adults.
+They may feel something, but in many cases, they either can’t express it to an adult or don’t have a trusted adult to express it to.
+- Children learn to understand the world and their place in it through play.
+It’s where they’re free to act out their inner feelings and deepest emotions.
+Toys can act as symbols and take on greater meaning — if you know what to look for.
+- Since the child can’t adequately express themselves in the adult world, the therapist joins the child in their world, on their level.
+- As they play, the child may become less guarded and more apt to share their feelings.
+But they aren’t pressured.
+They’re allowed to do so in their own time and with their own method of communication.

+## Evidence backing play therapy

+These are results from a number of research studies that used play therapy interventions.
+You can find them listed in more detail in the source papers. [^6][^7]
+- These most recent studies have demonstrated the positive impact of play therapy on general behavioral problems
+- Results demonstrated that children receiving play therapy showed statistically significant decreases in externalizing behavior problems, specifically conduct problems, and moderate improvements in internalizing behavior problems, specifically anxiety
+- Following a treatment of play therapy for child witnesses of domestic violence, children in the experimental group scored significantly higher than children in the control group on self-concept.
+- In therapy interventions for children with learning disabilities, Children who participated in the play therapy intervention demonstrated statistically significant improvement in scores on the BASC-PRF on overall composite scores and internalizing problems over children in the control group.
+- In a study that looked at at-risk children, Although there was no difference between groups on anxiety, a statistically significant difference was found between groups on self-esteem and locus of control.
+- In a study that looked at short term play therapy with earthquake victims, Results demonstrated a significant decrease in anxiety, as well as a large treatment effect, for children participating in the experimental group as compared to the control group.
+Suicide risk as measured by the MDI-C was also found to be significantly less in the experimental group as compared to the control group.
+- Trostle (1988) found that after 10 sessions of nondirective group play therapy, bilingual Puerto Rican children showed significant improvement in self-control and higher developmental level play behaviors when compared to their control group peer.

 # Play Assessment: